salflorom/ExtractData/README.md

 Instructions:<br>
 > python3 extractRaspaData.py [-[Flag] [Arguments]] [-[Flag] [Arguments]] ...<br>
 - Flags allowed:
-	- h or -H: Call for help.
+	- -h or -H: Call for help.
-	- -s or -S: The types of cycles to analyze: Production cycles (prod) or initialization cycles (init).
+	- -t or -T: The types of cycles to analyze: Production cycles (prod) or initialization cycles (init).
 By default: prod

 		Equilibration cycles (if added), are included in initialization cycles.

+	- -s or -S: Sort data frame according to a given value.
+By default, it's pressure (P).

+		It can be sorted according to only one value, which must be one of the variables given after the flag -v (or -V).

 	- -f or -F: Plot the evolution of variables along the cycles.

 		The plot file will be outputFile.pdf, where outputFile is indicated by the -o flag.